What Was Steve Banerjee’s Net Worth at the Time of His Death?

 Unfortunately, none of Steve’s ideas panned in the long run, yet once he bought out his partner owing to management differences, a series of chance meetings gave rise to Chippendales in 1979.
 This was when he essentially became a pioneer as the joint had the nation’s first male-stripper showcase exclusively for the female audience — no outside men were allowed in during the dances.
 The entrepreneur even got involved with club promoter-pimp Paul Snider as well as director-choreographer Nick De Noia along the way to help Chippendales grow, only for tragedy to strike.

-It’s imperative to note the FBI apprehended Steve in 1993, a year after which he pleaded guilty to attempted arson, racketeering, and murder for hire in exchange for 26 years behind bars.
+It’s imperative to note the FBI apprehended Steve in 1993.
+A year after that, he pleaded guilty to attempted arson, racketeering, and murder for hire in exchange for 26 years behind bars.
 However, mere hours before he was to be sentenced on October 23, 1994, he hung himself in his detention cell rather than hear the court’s verdict and lose everything he’d worked hard to attain.

 We should mention that until his ultimate arrest, Steve was undeniably gritty, determined, and ambitious; he often read business journals or studied the work of industry tycoons to hone his own skills.
 Moreover, according to the 2014 book ‘Deadly Dance: The Chippendales Murders‘ (the inspiration behind Hulu’s ‘Welcome to Chippendales’), he trusted no one at his establishment.